Skip to content

 brew install --cask mactex

-# Lightweight alternative (100 MB, requires manual package installation)
+# BasicTeX (100 MB, manual package installation required)

 brew install --cask basictex